mohammad-rezwan-shafin/bash-mini-html-placeholder-test/README.md

 ---------------
 Required Lib
 ---------------
-Linux default sed has been used and assume sed is the path
+Linux default sed has been used and assume sed is in the path

 ------------------------------------
 Testing and Development Environments
 ------------------------------------
-OS Version: OpenSUSE Leap 42.2  (Linux Kernel 4.4.62-18.6-default) BASH Version: GNU bash, version 4.3.42(1)-release (x86_64-suse-linux-gnu) SED Version: sed (GNU sed) 4.2.2
+OS Version: OpenSUSE Leap 42.2  (Linux Kernel 4.4.62-18.6-default)

+BASH Version: GNU bash, version 4.3.42(1)-release (x86_64-suse-linux-gnu)

+SED Version: sed (GNU sed) 4.2.2